kyudongkim/genesis-doc/source/user_guide/getting_started/locomotion.md

 The `__init__` function sets up the simulation environment with the following steps:
 1. **Control Frequency**.
     The simulation runs at 50 Hz, matching the real robot's control frequency.
-Wo further bridge sim2real gap, we also manually simulate the action latecy (~20ms, one dt) shown on the real robot.
+To further bridge sim2real gap, we also manually simulate the action latecy (~20ms, one dt) shown on the real robot.
 2. **Scene Creation**.
     A simulation scene is created, including the robot and a static plane.
 3. **PD Controller Setup**.